 The public sector is recognized for its low level of bureaucracy and for its commitment to limiting administrative burdens on businesses.

 The corporate tax in Denmark is 22% which is close to the average OECD and European levels.

 R&D is encouraged through tax incentives: the government offers a full deduction of patents and know-how in the year of acquisition and the possibility to deduct R&D expenses.

-Companies with R&D costs resulting in losses are entitled to a cash reimbursement of 22% of the losses relating to R&D costs, capped to DKK 25 million (approx 3.3 million EUR).
+Companies with R&D costs resulting in losses are entitled to a cash reimbursement of 22% of the losses relating to R&D costs, capped at DKK 25 million (approx 3.3 million EUR).

 Track record of innovation

-The development of the tech and software sector in Denmark is not arbitrary, as the Danes have a proven track record of innovation within the technology and digital field.
+The development of the technology and software sector in Denmark is not arbitrary, as the Danes have a proven track record of innovation within the technology and digital field.

-Other technology achievements include advances in quantum computing, nanoscale engineering, and linear optics.
+Other technology achievements include advances in quantum computing (Denmark actively invests in research, allocating US$48.9m for Danish National Research Foundation research centers), nanoscale engineering, and linear optics.

-The technology sector is an important engine for growth and development in Denmark.
-Benefiting from government support, long term strategic plans, and a thriving business environment, tech companies in Denmark seem to have all the needed ingredients to turn into success stories.
+The technology sector is an essential engine for growth and development in Denmark.
+Benefiting from government support, long-term strategic plans, and a thriving business environment, technology companies in Denmark seem to have all the needed ingredients to turn into success stories.

-But finding the right talent at the right timing is a challenge that can hurt the Information & Communication Technology sector as a whole and affect the small and medium-sized companies in particular.
+But finding the right talent at the right time is a challenge that can hurt the Information & Communication Technology sector as a whole and affect startups and small and medium-sized companies in particular.